lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

 ### 5.7 Compare and contrast various types of controls.

+      Technical, administrative, and physical describe the types of controls.
+Deterrent, preventive, detective, corrective, and compensating describe the goal of the control.

 **Deterrent**

+      Discourage threats
+      Ex: cable locks, hardware locks

 **Preventive**

+      Prevent security incidents from occuring in the first place.
+      Ex:
+      - Hardening: making a system more secure than its default configuration.
+Done through layered security (disabling unnecessary ports and services, implementing secure protocols, strong password policies, and disabling unnecessary accounts)
+      - Security awareness and training: ensures that users are aware of vulnerabilities and social engineering techniques.
+      - Security guards: Verifies identities to prevent unauthorized access.
+Can also serve as a detterent.
+      - Change management: makes administrators unable to make changes on the fly.
+Is an operational control that serves as a preventative control.
+      - Account disablement policy: disable ex-employee user accounts to prevent unauthorized access.

 **Detective**

+      Detect when vulnerabilities have been exploited.
+      Ex:
+      - Log monitoring: logs record details of activity on systems and networks.
+      - Trend analysis: can analyze trends to detect increase in attacks on a specific system.
+      - Security audit: determine the security posture of an organization
+      - Video surveillance: CCTV can detect physical activity
+      - Motion detection: detects movement

 **Corrective**

+      Attempt to reverse the impact of a security incident.
+      Ex:
+      - IPS: can detect attacks and modify
+      - Backups: allow for systesm to be recovered

 **Compensating**

+      Compensation controls are alternative controls used when the primary control is unavailable.
+      Ex: Smart card policy enacted but not issued to employees yet.
+TOTP used to maintain temporary security.

 **Technical**

+      Uses technology to reduce vulnerabilities.
+After an administrator installs a technical control, the technical controll will provide protection automatically.
+      Ex: Encryption, antivirus, IDs and IPS, firewalls, least privilege principles, motion detectors, fire suppression systems.

 **Administrative**

+      Uses methods that are mandated by organizational policies.
+      Ex: risk assesssments, vulnerability assessments, penetration tests.
+      AKA operational/management controls because they ensure that day-to-day operations comply with security plans.
+      Ex: Awareness and training, configuration and change management, contingency planning

 **Physical**

+      Physical controls are controls that can be physcially touched.
+      Ex: lighting, signs, fences, security guards

 ### 5.8 Given a scenario, carry out data security and privacy practices.